 What Is a HELOC and How Does It Work in Alabama?

-A Home Equity Line of Credit (HELOC) is a revolving line of credit, like a credit card, that allows homeowners to borrow against their property’s built-up equity, similar to a home equity loan.
-However, unlike a traditional home equity loan that provides a lump sum, a HELOC provides more flexibility by letting you draw funds as needed during the draw period, which typically lasts 5 to 10 years.
+Defy’s home equity product, Smart Equity, is a closed-end fixed-rate second mortgage: the full amount is disbursed at closing and repaid on a fixed schedule at a locked rate.
+For context on the broader category, a traditional Home Equity Line of Credit (HELOC) is a revolving line of credit, like a credit card, that allows homeowners to borrow against their property’s built-up equity, similar to a home equity loan.
+However, unlike a traditional home equity loan that provides a lump sum, a traditional HELOC lets you draw funds as needed during a draw period that typically lasts 5 to 10 years.
+Smart Equity works differently: there is no draw period, because the full balance is advanced at closing and repaid on a fixed amortizing schedule.

 This structure allows borrowers to customize their debt obligations and pay interest only on the amount they actually need.
 Because borrowing excessive funds can lead to paying more interest than necessary, HELOCs (Home Equity Lines of Credit) can even be suited for covering ongoing expenses, such as: